Ludwinic1/purviewautomation/docs/index.md

 ```

 !!! important
-    Make sure the Service Principal is assigned the Collection Admin role in Purview.
+    Make sure the Service Principal is assigned the Collection Admin role to a collection in Purview.
+The below examples assume the Service Principal is assigned the Collection Admin role at the root collection level.
 See here for more info:

 Now interact with the Purview collections: